mayjspencer/workout-logging-app/README.md

 ### Main
 - The program starts with a user login.
-- The program offers options to view or edit past workouts, or to creat new ones.
+- The program offers options to view or edit past workouts, or to create new ones.

 ### View
 - View all content of a specific workout file